Laurane Marco

 I contribute to the organization of the Women in Cryptography seminar.
 Check it out here.

-If you are applying to a PhD in Computer Science at EPFL, and would like to get feedback from Phd students on application material, check out our RAMP program here.
-I’m proud of supporting this program by being a RAMP mentor.
+If you are applying to a PhD in Computer Science at EPFL, and would like to get feedback from PhD students on application material, check out our RAMP program here for which I am a mentor.

 If you are reading cryptography-related papers and have questions about it, check out AskCrypto, a great initiative for sharing knowledge about cryptography launched by my colleague Abdullah Talayhan.